 What is teacher burnout?

-In short, job burnout is the result of chronic stress creating exhaustion across all fronts—including the individual's emotional, physical, and mental well-being.
+In short, job burnout is the result of chronic stress creating exhaustion across all fronts—including the individual’s mental and physical well-being.
 According to the Mayo Clinic, individuals grappling with burnout experience an overall sense of reduced accomplishment and personal identity.